-On the left is Mall of America with a packed out crowd ready to witness the very first episode of WCW Monday Nitro and on the right is that exact same space a couple of decades later.
+On the left side of the picture above is Mall of America with a packed-out crowd ready to witness the very first episode of WCW Monday Nitro.
+On the right side, you can see that exact same space but a couple of decades later.

 March 26, 2001, was a sad day for WCW fans all over.
 WCW Monday Nitro aired its last ever episode and would cease to exist thereafter.
 It truly was the end of an era.